jistr/vim-nerdtree-tabs/README.md

 * Open in all tabs / close in all tabs.
 Do this via `:NERDTreeTabsToggle`

-* Meaningful tab captions.
+* Meaningful tab captions for inactive tabs.
 No more captions like 'NERD_tree_1'.

 * When you close a file, the tab closes with it.
 No NERDTree hanging open.